helpscout/jekyll-joule/docs/api/find_all.md

 els = @joule.find_all(".spark")
 ```

-In the above example, the variable `els` would be an Array of 4 Nokogiri elements for:
+In the above example, the variable `els` would be an Array of 4 elements for:

 ```html
 <div class="spark">...</div>